dominicholcomb/Forestry_RAG_UseCase/README.md

 # Weyerhaeuser Forestry Knowledge Assistant Demo

 ## Quick Start
-1. Launch the application: [here](https://holcombforestryragusecase.streamlit.app/) (or paste this link: https://holcombforestryragusecase.streamlit.app/)
+1. Open the application: [here](https://holcombforestryragusecase.streamlit.app/) (or paste this link: https://holcombforestryragusecase.streamlit.app/)
+  **BE SURE TO CLICK "Yes, get this app back up!"
+IF THE APPLICATION HAS FALLEN ASLEEP**
 2. Try asking these sample questions:
    - "What is the minimum required sampling intensity for a timber cruise during the pre-harvest assessment?"
    - "What is the preferred height range for Douglas Fir seedlings?"